 Why Dressing Up As Another Race Is The Epitome Of White Privilege

-Last Thursday, images of women apparently pretending to be mixed race started circulating on social media.
+Last Thursday, images of women cosplaying as different ethnicities started circulating on social media.
 The threads, which exposed Instagram influencers who seemed to be strategically altering their appearances soon amassed thousands of likes and retweets.
 There were some examples where people were reportedly digitally altering their eyelids in photos so as look more Korean, but for the most part the women in question seemed to be changing their appearances so as to look more "black."
-This appears to involve darkening their skin with the help of tanning products, enhancing their lips so they look fuller, using wigs and weaves to change their hair texture, and in some cases even apparently using highlighter on their noses to make them seem wider.
+This appears to involve darkening their skin with the help of tanning products, enhancing their lips so they look fuller, using wigs and weaves to change their hair texture, and in some cases even apparently using highlighter on their noses to change how they appear in pictures.

 Some of the women included in the threads on Twitter seem to be making money from apparently misrepresenting their race.
-One prominent example, 19-year-old model Emma Hallberg, has 177k followers, offers Boohoo discount codes to her followers, and has collaborated with cosmetics brand Make-Up Store to create her own highlighter.
-It's ironic when you consider that some on Twitter pointed out Hallberg has apparently used highlighter in an attempt to make her nose look wider.
+One prominent example, 19-year-old model Emma Hallberg, has 177,000 followers, offers Boohoo discount codes to her followers, and has collaborated with cosmetics brand Make-Up Store to create her own highlighter.
+It's ironic when you consider that someone on Twitter pointed out Hallberg has appeared to use highlighter in an attempt to make her nose look wider.
 And it's even more disheartening when you consider some of these brands are likely using white influencers pretending to be women of colour instead of actual women of colour to promote their products.
-I have contacted representatives of Boohoo and Make Up Store for comment but have yet to hear back.
+I have contacted representatives of Boohoo and Make-Up Store for comment but have yet to hear back.